Features For Institutions Pricing Blog Support Log In

 The key is giving students the right level of access:

-With role-based access, you don't have to worry about a well-meaning student accidentally deleting half the catalog while trying to check in a clarinet part.
+With role-based access, student helpers can check parts in and out freely while the catalog itself stays safely in the director's hands.
 Everyone has the tools they need and nothing they don't.

 Getting Started: The 5-Day Plan